ronny1020/react-json-formatter/README.md

 ## style

-There is className for parts of the formatted Json.
+There is className for each part of the formatted Json.
 Thus, the style can be changed by className.

 | className           | part                                      |